alwint3r/reverse-zig-espressif-bootstrap/README.md

         .addrsig
 ```

-This is part of the problem that caused headache for at least two straight hours for me, but we'll revisit it later down the line.
-Mainly, because I didn't really understand how LLVM works, and I didn't understand how Zig uses LLVM under the hood.
-In fact, I have yet to fully understand how they work.
+This issue is related with how Zig implements the code generation for specific target such as Xtensa for both C and Zig code compilation.

-Anyway, compiling zstd and zlib is pretty straightforward.
-Here we use the Zig cross compiler to compile those C projects as static library.
+Then we used the Zig cross compiler to build the. zstd and zlib as static libraries for re-building LLVM later on.

 ```sh
 # Now we have Zig as a cross compiler.